 Asthma Health – App Store

 This is a free iPhone app from the Icahn School of Medicine at Mount Sinai that allows you to take part in a medical research study of asthma.
 It helps you track your asthma symptoms, view trends over time, view air quality, and set reminders to take medication.
-The app provides a way to learn more about your asthma and you can even share a summary of information with your doctor.
-It requires you to be over 18, to be diagnosed with asthma, and have a prescription for medication for asthma.
+The app provides a way to learn more about your asthma and you can even share a summary of the information with your doctor.
+It requires you to be over 18, to be diagnosed with asthma, and to have a prescription for medication for asthma.
 The study has gained over 8600 participants since launching in March 2015.

 SkinSafe – App Store

 SkinSafe provides a list of ingredients for many everyday products.
-You can search products to avoid the most common top allergy-causing ingredients and even scan products to see if they are safe for you to use.
+You can search for products to avoid the most common top allergy-causing ingredients and even scan products to see if they are safe for you to use.
 Also, add products you use that are not in the app to get them rated by SkinSafe.
 Avoiding allergens is important, this app helps you identify products that are safe.

 Family Allergy & Asthma Patient App

 If you are a patient of FAA then our patient app is a great resource!
 Our app is free on the iPhone and Android app stores with access to many great features.
 Use the app to scan in for allergy shots, view pollen counts all over Kentucky, request prescription refills or an appointment, and even pay your bill.
 First, you’ll need access to our online patient portal then you’ll be able to use the same username and password to access information on the app.
 Ask one of our team members or call 800.999.1249 to gain online access.